jasta/coap-server-rs/README.md

 ## Features

-This project aims to be a robust and complete CoAP server:
+This project aims to be a robust and complete CoAP server, and in particular a more convenient alternative to MQTT for Rust-based projects:

 - [x] Correct and convenient Observe support ([RFC 7641](https://datatracker.ietf.org/doc/html/rfc7641))
 - [x] Block-wise transfer support ([RFC 7959](https://datatracker.ietf.org/doc/html/rfc7959))